John F. Kennedy Catholic High School (Missouri): Booster Club

 The Booster Club provided additional income to the Kennedy athletic program, through the sale of the Celt Club Card and various fundraising activities.
 Traditionally, the Kennedy Dads were visible on Kennedy Pride Days, performing chores around the 23 acre campus and baking cookies for Open House.

 Mothers' Club

 The Mothers' Club met twice monthly, serving the Kennedy community and one another through spiritual support.
 The Mothers' Club also helped organize and disseminate Kennedy class information.
 Every Kennedy mother was invited to attend Mass in the chapel each month and to participate in all-school liturgies throughout the year.

 Advancement Office

 Kennedy's Advancement Office was the liaison between the school and the parent organizations.

 Due to the financial constraints of the 2008 economic recession, Kennedy had instituted a tuition assistance initiative called "Celts Helping Celts."
 Fundraisers such as a Spaghetti Dinner, a Freshman Dance Party and a Mardi Gras T-shirt sale raised money that was earmarked for families who needed tuition assistance.

+Campus

+The campus had 23 acre of land.
+The archdiocese had been the owner of the property.